 Why revisit my recipe for beef birria?
 Because I can and there is always room for improvement.
 Here’s the scoop!
 I was in the middle of writing my first cookbook, Mexican Salsa, and I needed to shoot images of birria.
 Decided to kick up my original recipe and add a few special ingredients!
-Get the step by step recipe here!
+Get the step-by-step recipe here!

 Every Good Taco Needs A Good Salsa!